softwarespot/PubSub/README.md

     PubSub.unsubscribe(subHandle);
 ```

-To publish to a particular subscription or list of subscriptions, is achieved by passing a string, an array of strings or a 'handle' returned by subscribe()
+To publish to a particular subscription or list of subscriptions, is achieved by passing a string, an array of strings or a 'handle' returned by subscribe().

 ### Publish
 ```javascript